Skip to main content

 Yes, Your Business Can Live Free From Financial Covenants

-Last Modified : Jul 10, 2024
+Last Modified : Oct 22, 2024

 Fact-checked by: Bruce Sayer

-The good news is there are other ways to find the funding you require without getting bogged down in a world of restrictive covenants.
+The good news is there are other ways to find the funding you require without getting bogged down in a world of restrictive debt covenants.
 In fact, by choosing the right lending partner, it’s more than possible to meet your business goals and live free from highly restrictive covenants that hinder the fiscal management of your company.

 Overview

-However, within the realm of debt covenants, a specific group is referred to as “financial” covenants.
+Second, it is important to note that within the realm of affirmative covenants, a specific group of financial ratios must be met regularly.
 These specific covenants require the borrower to meet explicit financial goals each month.
 As a result, the lender gains a deeper level of scrutiny, allowing them to monitor and control the borrower’s financial decisions.
 In effect, this can tie the borrower’s hands, constraining their ability to expand and grow.
-Fortunately, alternative lending options are readily available that are free from these restrictive financial covenants.
-As a result, these options are better able to support, not restrict, the growth of your business.

 • Why they are needed.